ternava/bloat-energy-consumption/README.md

 <!-- ABOUT THE PROJECT -->
 ## About this repository
 ### Context
-This repository is a companion repository of the submitted paper "On the Effect of Feature Reduction on Energy Consumption: An Empirical Study" it contains all the source code and the result artifact.
+This repository is a companion repository of the submitted paper "On the Effect of Feature Reduction on Energy Consumption:An Exploratory Study" it contains all the source code and the result artifact.

 ### Structure
 * ```initial_experiment``` : Scripts used to execute the first experiment